OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ less obds_py3.yml

 *Have a look at the formating of the packages and the channels.
 Note that you do not have to specify the versions of all the software packages - if you leave them blank, conda will work this out for you*

+we have 2 packages we need to add `hdbscan` and `umap-learn` add these to the yml file using `nano` making sure the formatting is the same as the other packages

 **3) Create a new conda environment using the obds_py3.yml file - again we will use `mamba` instead of `conda` here for speed**